 Understand the Treatment Cost of Tuberculosis

-Tuberculosis is one of the ancient diseases in India, and it remains a significant public health concern.
-While the disease is treatable, navigating diagnosis, treatment options, and the associated costs can be a little confusing.
-Read below to understand about the TB disease.
+Tuberculosis is a long-standing disease in India and remains a significant public health concern.
+While the disease is treatable, navigating diagnosis, treatment options, and associated costs can be challenging.
+This guide helps you understand TB disease.

 What is Tuberculosis?

-Tuberculosis is commonly known as TB.
-It is an infectious disease caused by the bacteria called Mycobacterium tuberculosis.
-It typically affects your lungs, but can also spread to the other parts of the body.
+Tuberculosis, commonly known as TB, is an infectious disease caused by the bacteria Mycobacterium tuberculosis.
+It typically affects the lungs but can also spread to other parts of the body.

 Signs and Symptoms of Tuberculosis